 Remembering the Kanji has helped tens of thousands of students advance towards literacy at their own pace, and to acquire a facility that traditional methods have long since given up on as all but impossible for those not raised with the kanji from childhood.

-- This volume is also available in French, German, Dutch, Spanish, Polish, and Hungarian versions.
+- This volume is also available in French, German, Dutch, Spanish, Polish, Portuguese, and Hungarian versions.

 - A handy review app based on this book is available for iPhones, iPods, and iPads.

 - Download a sample of the contents.

 - Errata in the 6th edition, 1st & 2nd printings

 - Cumulative list of errata in printings prior to the 6th edition